Hunt66/simple_shell/README.md

 ---
 ## Description

+This project aims to recreate the Thompson Shell in a limited scope.
+This shell was created and tested on Ubuntu 14.04 using gcc 4.8.4.
+Your milage may vary on other distributions or versions.

-During this project I will learn:
+During this project we will cover:
 - Who designed and implemented the original Unix operating system
 - Who wrote the first version of the UNIX shell
 - Who invented the B programming language (the direct predecessor to the C programming language)